 One of the most common and troublesome symptoms of multiple sclerosis is fatigue.
 Those with the condition often describe the feeling as being an "overwhelming sense of exhaustion that means it's a struggle to carry out even the simplest activities."

 Vision loss can occur in around one in four cases.
-The first sign of this issue is when you have a problem with one of your eyes, where you may experience a temporary loss of vision, colour blindness, eye pain and flashes of light when you move your eye.
+The first sign of this issue is when you have a problem with one of your eyes.
+You may experience a temporary loss of vision, colour blindness, eye pain, and flashes of light when you move your eye.

 The type of symptoms you have, along with the severity and duration can depend on the type of MS that you have.
 Those with primary progressive MS will see their symptoms gradually worsen and accumulate over many years.

-Those with relapsing-remitting MS will have episodes or new or worsening symptoms which can last from weeks to months before slowly improving over a similar time period.
+Those with relapsing-remitting MS will have episodes of new or worsening symptoms which can last from weeks to months before slowly improving over a similar time period.

 Due to the number of symptoms which can be linked to the condition, diagnosing multiple sclerosis is a difficult task for your doctor.
-In some cases, diagnosis can take several months due to the fact the the early signs and symptoms differ for everybody.
+In some cases, diagnosis can take several months due to the early signs and symptoms differing for everybody.

 If you believe that you have symptoms which relate to the condition, you should see your doctor as soon as possible.
-You will need to talk to your doctor about your symptoms, in plenty of detail so that he or she has as much knowledge about your case as possible.
+You will need to talk to your doctor about your symptoms in plenty of detail.
+This is so that he or she has as much knowledge about your case as possible.

-No single test can diagnose the condition and it may not be possible to confirm diagnosis if you’ve only had one “attack” of MS-like symptoms. diagnosis can only be made with confidence once there’s evidence of at least two separate attacks, although this may include signs of attacks on an MRI scan that you may not realise you have had.
+No single test can diagnose the condition and it may not be possible to confirm diagnosis if you've only had one "attack" of MS-like symptoms.
+Diagnosis can only be made with confidence once there's evidence of at least two separate attacks.
+However, this may include signs of attacks on an MRI scan that you may not realise you have had.

-Currently there is no cure for Multiple Sclerosis but there are a number of treatments out there which can help to control the condition.
+Currently there is no cure for Multiple Sclerosis.
+There are, though, a number of treatments out there which can help to control the condition.
 The treatments available will depend on the specific symptoms of your condition and can include: